I am sorry for everything that has happened: Kong Hee tells City Harvest Church in first appearance since prison release

 Pastor Kong Hee, who turned 55 a day before, was released from prison on Thursday (Aug 22) after serving about two-thirds of his three-and-a-half years' jail sentence for his role in misappropriating S$50 million of church funds.

-Mr Kong, who appeared with his wife Sun Ho to loud applause from the packed church, took the stage and told the congregation that he was sorry for "everything that has happened".
+Mr Kong, who appeared with his wife Ho Yeow Sun, also known as Sun Ho, to loud applause from the packed church, took the stage and told the congregation that he was sorry for "everything that has happened".

 READ: City Harvest Church: A timeline of Singapore's biggest case in misuse of charitable funds